mtp13/prayers-site/_mysteries/luminous_mysteries.md

 **Scripture:** Matthew 3:13-17

-> Then cometh Jesus from Galilee to the Jordan, unto John, to be baptized by
+> Then Jesus came from Galilee to John at the Jordan to be baptized by him.
-> him.
-But John stayed him, saying: I ought to be baptized by thee, and comest
+> John tried to prevent him, saying, “I need to be baptized by you, and yet you
-> thou to me?
-And Jesus answering, said to him: Suffer it to be so now.
-For so
+> are coming to me?”
+Jesus said to him in reply, “Allow it now, for thus it is
-> it becometh us to fulfill all justice.
-Then he suffered him.
-And Jesus being
+> fitting for us to fulfill all righteousness.”
+Then he allowed him.
+After
-> baptized, forthwith came out of the water: and lo, the heavens were opened
+> Jesus was baptized, he came up from the water and behold, the heavens were
-> to him: and he saw the Spirit of God descending as a dove, and coming upon
+> opened [for him], and he saw the Spirit of God descending like a dove [and]
-> him.
-And behold a voice from heaven, saying: This is my beloved Son, in whom
+> coming upon him.
+And a voice came from the heavens, saying, “This is my
-> I am well pleased.
+> beloved Son, with whom I am well pleased.”

 **Meditation:** The Trinity is revealed as the Father's voice is heard and the Spirit descends like a dove.
 Jesus begins his public ministry.